The Scaring Table

 5th January at 10AMWinter Whitehurstdeleted “badge name” to “sub-section name”

-It won't take too much effect to notice the background overflowed to the border.
-It originates from the incompatible of border-collapse and border-radius.
-(Which means outline is indeed a workaround, not a solution.)
+It originates from the incompatibility between border-collapse and border-radius.
+(Which somehow means outline is indeed a workaround instead of a solution.)

 And this time, I come out with no other ways but a workaround: